michel-raupp/portifolio-v3/README.md

-# Introdução
+# Introduction

-Eu tento criar anualmente uma nova versão do meu Portifolio como desenvolvedor.
-Esse repositório é referente a sua terceira versão!
+I try to create a new version of my portfolio as a developer every year.
+This repository refers to its third version!

-O intuito do portifólio é ser uma SPA (Single Page Application) simples e direta, no qual consigo demonstrar minhas experiências mais recentes e relevantes como desenvolvedor.
+The purpose of this portfolio is to be a simple and straightforward SPA (Single Page Application) where I can showcase my most recent and relevant experiences as a developer.

-## Sobre o projeto
+## About the project

-O projeto utiliza React.js com Vite, Typescript e Styled Components.
-Além disso, foi utilizado i18next para internacionalização e Zustand para gerenciamento de estados globais (tema, idioma, etc)
+The project uses React.js with Vite, TypeScript, and Styled Components.
+Additionally, i18next was used for internationalization and Zustand for global state management (theme, language, etc.).

 [![React](https://img.shields.io/badge/React-%2320232a.svg?logo=react&logoColor=%2361DAFB)](#)
 [![Typescript](https://img.shields.io/badge/Typescript-3178C6?logo=Typescript&logoColor=white)](#)